Edward G. Robinson: Early years and education

-Robinson's original name was Menashe Goldenberg.
-He was born into a Yiddish-speaking Romanian Jewish family in Bucharest, the son of Sarah (née Guttman) and Yeshaya Moyshe Goldenberg (later called Morris in the US), a builder.
+Robinson was born Emanuel Goldenberg (עמנואל גאָלדענבערג) on December 12, 1893, in a Yiddish-speaking Romanian Jewish family in Bucharest, the fifth son of Sarah (née Guttman) and Yeshaya Moyshe Goldenberg (later called Morris in the U.S.), a builder.

-According to the New York Times, one of his brothers was attacked by an anti-semitic gang during a "schoolboy pogrom."
+According to the New York Times, one of his brothers was attacked by an anti-semitic gang during a "schoolboy pogrom".
 In the wake of that violence, the family decided to emigrate to the United States.
 Robinson arrived in New York City on February 21, 1904.
 "At Ellis Island I was born again," he wrote.
 "Life for me began when I was 10 years old."
-In America, he assumed the name of Emanuel.
-He grew up on the Lower East Side, and had his Bar Mitzvah at First Roumanian-American Congregation.
+In America, he assumed the name of Edward.
+He grew up on the Lower East Side, and had his bar mitzvah at the First Roumanian-American Congregation.
 He attended Townsend Harris High School and then the City College of New York, planning to become a criminal attorney.
 An interest in acting and performing in front of people led to him winning an American Academy of Dramatic Arts scholarship, after which he changed his name to Edward G. Robinson (the G. standing for his original surname).

-He served in the United States Navy during World War I, but was never sent overseas.
+He served in the United States Navy during World War I, but was not sent overseas.

 Career

 Theatre

-In 1915, Robinson made his Broadway debut in Roi Cooper Megrue's "Under Fire".
+Robinson's first foray in professional theatre was in a 1913 production of Paid in Full staged in Binghamton, New York.

+In 1915, Robinson made his Broadway debut in Roi Cooper Megrue's Under Fire.
+Because of his physical features he was often cast as foreign characters in plays on the Broadway stage; including a Swede in Henning Berger's The Deluge (1917), a Filipino in Azelle M. Aldrich and Joseph Noll's The Pawn (1917), and a French-Canadian in Harry James Smith's The Little Teacher (1918).

 He made his film debut in Arms and the Woman (1916).

-In 1923, he made his named debut as E.G. Robinson in the silent film, The Bright Shawl.
+In 1923, he made his named debut as E. G. Robinson in the silent film, The Bright Shawl.